James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 By using Pretty links, you can make a dull affiliate link look legit, short, and branded.

-This not only helps in improving user experience but allows your readers to easily remember it and share it.
+This not only helps in improving the user experience but allows your readers to easily remember it and share it.

 The free version is enough to redirect unlimited affiliate links.